Almond Cake

 Almond raspberry cake is a moist, nutty cake made with almond flour and is topped with fresh raspberries for a sweet, slightly tart flavour combination.

-It can be!
+Yes it is.
 This recipes uses almond flour which is gluten-free.

 Yes!
 Wrap slices tightly and freeze for up to 2 months.
 Thaw overnight in the fridge or at room temperature before serving.